Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - Throughout the chapter, themes of power, responsibility, and the complexities of governance are explored.
 - Daenerys wrestles with the ethical dilemmas of ruling and the balance between justice and mercy in her decision-making.
 7. Setting the Stage for the Future:
-- The chapter concludes by setting the stage for the future of Westeros under Daenerys' rule.
+- The story continues with by setting the stage for the future of Westeros under Daenerys' rule.
 - It hints at the challenges that lie ahead and the potential conflicts and alliances that will shape the realm moving forward.

 Note: This chapter delves into Daenerys' perspective as she grapples with the aftermath of her victory and the challenges of ruling the Seven Kingdoms.
 Explore the complexities of governance and the ethical dilemmas she faces.
 Highlight the toll of war and the personal sacrifices made.
 Conclude the chapter by hinting at the future and setting the stage for the realm under Daenerys' rule.